upros/brski-cloud/anima-brski-cloud.md

 ## Pledge Certificate Identity Considerations

-BRSKI section 5.9.2 specifies that the pledge MUST send a CSR Attributes request to the registrar.
+BRSKI section 5.9.2 specifies that the pledge MUST send an EST {{?RFC7030}} CSR Attributes request to the registrar.
 The registrar MAY use this mechanism to instruct the pledge about the identities it should include in the CSR request it sends as part of enrollment.
 The registrar may use this mechanism to tell the pledge what Subject or Subject Alternative Name identity information to include in its CSR request.
 This can be useful if the Subject must have a specific value in order to complete enrollment with the CA.

+EST {{?RFC7030}} is not clear on how the CSR Attributes response should be structured, and in particular is not clear on how a server can instruct a client to include specific attribute values in its CSR.
+{{?I-D.richardson-lamps-rfc7030-csrattrs}} clarifies how a server can use CSR Attributes response to specify specific values for attributes that the client should include in its CSR.

 For example, the pledge may only be aware of its IDevID Subject which includes a manufacturer serial number, but must include a specific fully qualified domain name in the CSR in order to complete domain ownership proofs required by the CA.